 So, based on the above formula, the ROE for W. R. Berkley is:

 The 'return' is the profit over the last twelve months.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.06 in profit.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.20 in profit.

 Is W. R. Berkley Using Its Retained Earnings Effectively?

-Moreover, W. R. Berkley has been paying dividends for at least ten years or more suggesting that management must have perceived that the shareholders prefer dividends over earnings growth.
+Additionally, W. R. Berkley has paid dividends over a period of at least ten years which means that the company is pretty serious about sharing its profits with shareholders.
 Upon studying the latest analysts' consensus data, we found that the company's future payout ratio is expected to rise to 35% over the next three years.
-However, W. R. Berkley's future ROE is expected to rise to 14% despite the expected increase in the company's payout ratio.
-We infer that there could be other factors that could be driving the anticipated growth in the company's expected ROE (to 16%) over the same period.
+Consequently, the higher expected payout ratio explains the decline in the company's expected ROE (to 16%) over the same period.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.